Elizabeth Cobbold

-Elizabeth Cobbold or Carolina Petty Pasty born Elizabeth Knipe (1767–17 October, 1824) was a British writer and poet.
+Elizabeth Cobbold or Carolina Petty Pasty born Elizabeth Knipe (1767 – 17 October, 1824) was an English writer and poet.

 Life

 Cobbold was born Elizabeth Knipe in Watling Street, London in 1767 to Robert Knipe.
 Her mother's maiden name was Waller.
-She was baptised in the now lost church of St Olave Silver Street In November 1790 she married William Clarke a portman of Ipswich who worked for the customs.
+She was baptised in the now lost church of St Olave Silver Street.

+In November 1790, she married William Clarke a portman of Ipswich who worked for the customs.
 William was older than her and disabled and he died after less than a year.
-By this time she had published her first novel The Sword, or Father Bertrand's History of his own Times which was influenced by her friend Clara Reeve.
-The following year after becoming a widow she married the Ipswich brewer John Cobbold and she became the stepmother of fifteen children as well as, in time, giving birth to an additional seven.
+By this time, she had published her first novel The Sword, or Father Bertrand's History of his own Times, which was influenced by her friend Clara Reeve.
+The following year after becoming a widow, she married the Ipswich brewer John Cobbold, and she became the stepmother of fifteen children as well as, in time, giving birth to an additional seven.
 In 1814 they moved to a house at Holywells Park in Ipswich from their previous house, The Cliff.

-Despite this number of children she published under the pseudonym of Carolina Petty Pasty a poetical piece which included a portrait which was her work too.
-In 1803 she served as editor to a volume of poems by Ann Candler.
-She continued to do charitable work and in 1812 she started a clothing society for small children and in 1820 a charitable bazaar.
+Despite this number of children, she published under the pseudonym of Carolina Petty Pasty a poetical piece that included a portrait, which was her work too.
+In 1803, she served as editor of a volume of poems by Ann Candler.
+Cobbold continued to do charitable work and in 1812 she started a clothing society for small children and in 1820 a charitable bazaar.

-From 1806 Cobbold was known for Valentine Day cards which had verses written by herself and she published these in 1813 and 1814.
+From 1806, Cobbold was known for Valentine's Day cards that had verses written by herself and she published these in 1813 and 1814.
 The verses were attached to cleverly cut paper and it has been said that the skill of the cutting exceeded the quality of the poetry.

-There are extant oil paintings of Elizabeth and her husband John which are attributed to George Frost.
+There are extant oil paintings of Elizabeth and her husband John that are attributed to George Frost.
 Her son Richard Cobbold was also a noted writer.